hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

         - less amount of data gathered
         - might not be enough
     - pollution, its affected by weather seaons...
+    - need clerks, (for data entry), more expensive
 - inaccurate information
     - errors made when data entering
     - misconfigured/uncalibrated sensors